CKCarr/holbertonschool-web_back_end/README.md

 - Why and how to add a static method to a class
 - How to extend a class from another
 - Metaprogramming and symbols

+## ES6_data_manipulation Learning Objectives:

+- How to use map, filter and reduce on arrays
+- Typed arrays
+- The Set, Map, and Weak link data structures

+## ES6_promises Learning Objectives

+- Promises (how, why, and what)
+- How to use the then, resolve, catch methods
+- How to use every method of the Promise object
+- Throw / Try
+- The await operator
+- How to use an async function